Selmouni-Abdelilah/logicapp_automation/README.md

 4. **Deploy Workflow:**
 - Packages Logic App workflow files into zip and deploys to provisioned Logic App in Azure

-## Notes
-- Ensure Terraform plugins and Azure CLI tools are installed and configured on Jenkins server
-- Monitor pipeline execution and Azure resources regularly
-- Customize Terraform configuration and Jenkins pipeline as needed

 By following this guide, you can automate the deployment of standard Logic App infrastructure on Azure using Terraform within a Jenkins pipeline, enabling efficient and consistent provisioning of Logic Apps in your Azure environment.